fastruby/dotenv_validator/README.md

 # Dotenv Validator

 This gem validates `.env` variables.
 You can configure validation rules by adding the appropriate comments to the `.env.sample` file.

 # Installation

-Add the gem to your gemfile:
+Add the gem to your Gemfile:

 ```
-gem "dotenv_validator", github: "fastruby/dotenv_validator", branch: :main
+gem "dotenv_validator"
 ```

 Call `DotenvValidator.check!` in an initializer: